Spherical Coordinates from Persistent Cohomology: Introduction

 In this paper, we develop a method to find spherical parameterizations of simplicial complexes that have nontrivial topology as seen by second-degree cohomology.
 This method is based on an understanding that instructions for an oriented winding of triangular faces (i.e., 2-simplices) of a simplicial complex $X$ can be extracted from any cocycle in second-degree cohomology.
 Given a cocycle and list of faces, we define a variational problem with a unique optimum up to rigid motion.
 The resulting map $X \to S^2$ is useful for both data visualization and downstream analysis.
 In summary, our main contributions are as follows.

-\begin{itemize} \item A generalization of the circular coordinates method of de Silva et al. \cite{de2011persistent} to spherical coordinates. \item A definition of \emph{discrete simplicial harmonic energy} for maps between simplicial complexes and the unit sphere based on oriented winding, or degree. \item A generalized \emph{discrete simplicial spring energy}, based on the energy above, which can be useful for noisy or non-uniformly sampled data including in the 1-dimensional, or circular, case. \item An efficient optimization method for minimizing these energies in both the one and two-dimensional settings. \item A proof that our smoothing procedure preserves the homotopical information encoded by the initial map. \end{itemize}
+\begin{itemize} \item A generalization of the circular coordinates method of de Silva et al. \cite{de2011persistent} to spherical coordinates. \item A definition of \emph{discrete simplicial harmonic energy} for maps between simplicial complexes and the unit sphere based on oriented winding, or degree. \item A generalized \emph{discrete simplicial spring energy}, based on the energy above, which can be useful for noisy or non-uniformly sampled data including in the degree one, or circular, case. \item An efficient optimization method for minimizing these energies in both the degree one and two settings. \item A proof that our smoothing procedure preserves the homotopical information encoded by the initial map. \end{itemize}

+In Figure \ref{fig:comparison} we compare our algorithm to several popular nonlinear dimensionality reduction methods.
+We begin by randomly sampling 75 points on a sphere in $\RR^3$, then embed the sphere in $\RR^{50}$ and add random Gaussian noise in this higher dimension.
+We then use Laplacian Eigenmaps \cite{belkin2003laplacian}, ISOMAP \cite{balasubramanian2002isomap}, t-SNE \cite{van2008visualizing}, UMAP \cite{mcinnes2018umap} and our method to embed the noisy data back into $\RR^{3}$.
+Although some of these methods produce results that are roughly spherical, ours is the only one which maps exactly to $S^2 \in \RR^3$ and also is guaranteed to preserve the underlying topology.